Algiers is the capital of Algeria in North Africa.

 Violent crime exists in Algiers but it usually doesn't affect foreigners.
 Muggings are, however, relatively common and criminals are particularly active after dark.
 It's best to avoid dark streets and deserted areas when night falls.

 TERRORISM RISK: HIGH

 This is the sore spot of Algeria.
 Terrorists are very likely to try to carry out attacks in Algiers, including kidnappings.
 The biggest threat comes from Al Qaeda in the Islamic Maghreb and other regional Islamist groups like Al Murabitun and Daesh-affiliates.
 These groups have been active across the country and are a threat throughout Algeria.

-There are many scams in Algiers, one of the most popular being the tour guide scam, where men pose as tour guides, and end up stealing your money.
-Be wary of people trying to distract you in order to steal from you and of taxi drivers overcharging you for a ride.
+There are many scams in Algiers, one of the most popular being the tour guide scam, where men pose as tour guides and end up stealing your money.
+Be wary of people trying to distract you to steal from you and of taxi drivers overcharging you for a ride.
 We advise you to be extremely careful when handling money and around ATMs.

 Algiers is mostly safe for women to travel to, but it is still advised to go out accompanied at night.
 Be sure to avoid remote streets, both during day and night, and do not flash your belongings or handle money in public.

 Algiers is much safer than the media tells you.

 Even though you will read many warnings about the safety in Algiers, concerning its political situation, things are getting better and better in this country.

 After the civil wars, terrorism in 2005 was focused only on areas such as wooded mountains and near the Libyan or Malian borders, so Algiers is pretty safe.